model-checking/rust-lean-models/RustLeanModels/Iterator.md

 ## Rust Iterator

 ## Data type conversion
-- Iterator is converted to `List` in Lean.
-There are many equivalences in Lean library of List for Iterator's functions.
+- The `Iterator` trait is converted to `List` in Lean.
+Many functions defined in Lean's core are equivalent to Rust functions that operate on iterators.

-## Implemented functions in Iterator.lean
+## Functions implemented in Iterator.lean

 | Rust Iterator function                 | Lean equivalent function       | Description link |
 | ----------------------------- | ------------------- | ---------------------- |